-Cash in banks accrued interest receivable, dividends receivable, due from brokers, accrued expenses and other payables, due to brokers and payable to fund manager have short-term maturities; hence, their carrying amounts are considered their fair values.
+Cash in banks, dividends receivable, accrued expenses and other payables, due to brokers and payable to fund manager have short-term maturities; hence, their carrying amounts are considered their fair values.

-There were no transfers between Level 1 and 2 in 2021 and 2020.
+There were no transfers between Level 1 and 2 in 2022 and 2021.